Dissecting Lepton Number Violating Interactions in the Left-Right Symmetric Model: $0\nu\beta\beta$ decay, M{\o}ller scattering, and collider searches: Introduction

-The interaction of the doubly-charged scalar in the right-handed sector (hereafter right-handed doubly-charged scalar) with electrons not only induces a contribution to $\onbb$ decay but also to parity-violating asymmetries in polarized Møller scattering and the same-sign di-electron plus di-jet signature in proton-proton collisions.
-Thus, both observables provide complementary probes of the $\onbb$ decay mechanism in this context.
-The corresponding interplay among these observables has been discussed in Ref.~\cite{Dev:2018sel}, where the analysis was focused on the regime where the doubly-charged scalar contribution dominated the $\onbb$ decay amplitude and no left-right mixing was considered.
-Here, we will investigate the connections with the following new highlights:\\
+The corresponding interplay among these observables has been discussed in Ref.~\cite{Dev:2018sel}, where the analysis was focused on the regime where the doubly-charged scalar contribution dominated the $\onbb$ decay amplitude, and no left-right mixing was considered.
+Here, we will investigate the connections with the following new highlights:

 \begin{itemize} \item A possible non-zero $W_L-W_R$ mixing (also named left-right mixing) is considered.
-It has been shown in the EFT framework~\cite{Prezeau:2003xn,Li:2020flq,Cirigliano:2018yza} that the contribution from the simultaneous exchange of $W_L$ and $W_R$ and right-handed neutrinos can dominate over the others to $\onbb$ decay because of a chiral enhancement at the hadronic level.
+It has been shown in the chiral EFT framework~\cite{Prezeau:2003xn,Li:2020flq,Cirigliano:2018yza} that the contribution from the simultaneous exchange of $W_L$ and $W_R$ and right-handed neutrinos can dominate over the others to $\onbb$ decay because of a chiral enhancement at the hadronic level.

 \item The inclusion of all possible contributions to $\onbb$ decay in the LRSM.
 They correspond to the exchange of left-handed neutrinos, right-handed neutrinos, and doubly-charged scalars.